AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 };
 ```
-In this example, a subscription offer is ommited after an Axate User has purchased an article via Axate.
+In this example, a subscription offer is omitted after an Axate user has purchased an article via Axate.

 Example: